ghalonso94/wswallet/README.md

 #### How to Setup:

-- Copy the file posts/.env.sample to posts/.env and configure you environment variables
+- Create your virtual environment and configure you environment variables

 - Install dependencies
   ```` bash